Jay Johnson (baseball coach): Coaching career

 While completing his bachelor's degree in physical education, Johnson became an assistant coach at Point Loma Nazarene in 2001 and remained an assistant coach after graduating before being promoted to head coach for the 2005 season.
 Johnson led the Sea Lions to a #6 national ranking in the NAIA and a division championship.

 On August 23, 2005, Johnson became an assistant coach at the University of San Diego.
 The Toreros won three West Coast Conference championships and made four appearances in the NCAA Division I Baseball Championship with Johnson on staff.

 On June 28, 2013, Nevada announced that Johnson would take over as head coach.

 In two seasons at Nevada, Johnson guided the Wolf Pack to a 72–42 record.
 In 2015, Nevada posted a 41–15 record and captured the school's first-ever Mountain West title with a 22–7 mark in league play.
 The Wolf Pack was ranked in the top 25 for much of the season and totaled a 13–1 record in series of at least three games.
 The 41 overall wins ranked second in program history.
 In 2015 Johnson was named Mountain West Coach of the Year.

 In 2016 Johnson guided the Wildcats to a seventh appearance in the College World Series where they ended up falling to Coastal Carolina in the championship series.

-On June 24, 2021, Johnson left Arizona to become the head coach of the LSU Tigers.
+On June 24, 2021, Johnson left Arizona to become the head coach of the LSU Tigers..
+Johnson led LSU to 2 College World Series Titles in 2023 and 2025.